bhushang9/deep-learning-projects/HandWritten-Digit-Recognition-MNIST/README.md

 ## 📌 Project Overview

 This project trains a **Convolutional Neural Network (CNN)** on the MNIST dataset.
-After training, the model is able to recognize handwritten digits with high accuracy and predict digits from sample images.
+After training, the model is able to recognize handwritten digits with high accuracy(99%) and predict digits from sample images.

 ---